joleel3389/sep10-freedom-project/blog/entry03.md

   - Since my third entry is about brainstorming ideas, I've tried to be very creative with my ideas so that they are both logical and useful.
 In order to create new ideas, I need creativity as a skill, which I gained when working on the third entry of my freedom project.
 Before, I didn't see myself as very creative but as I brainstormed ideas for badminton, I started to think outside the box and think of good ideas that don't exist yet that could be utilized in badminton.

 - **Consideration**
   - My ideas could be supposedly used by other people if they find a use for it, so I needed to make sure that my ideas could actually be taken into consideration, rather than disgregarded for being useless.
-I considered the consumers and how my new ideas would come to use for my project.
+I considered the consumers and how my new ideas would come to use before planning to put it on the context of my project.

 ### Next steps